kill9zombie/elixir_dojo/DOJO.md

 Documentation
 -------------

-We won't do it right now, but documentation in Elixir is a first class citizen (surprise surpirise, in a modern language).
+We won't do it right now, but documentation in Elixir is a first class citizen.
 We can add documentation to modules and functions with `@moduledoc` and `@doc` (it uses markdown formatting):

 ```elixir
 @doc """